zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

     ```
     ![Image alt text](images/global_stats.png "Global statistics for partitioned sub-models")

 5. Run the following script to materialize the test dataset.
+The `materialize` method pushes the contents represented by an OML proxy object (a view, a table and so on) into a table in Oracle Database.
     ```
     <copy>%python